Abhicomp/Hangman-Game/README.md

 # Hangman-Game
-This game is created using angularjs.
+This game is created using angularjs and Html.